wazzupope/portfolio/README.md

 https://react.dev/learn/sharing-state-between-components

 To Do:
-Change logo file
+Add screenshot and/or link of LFI to Portfolio component Change contact links to logos
-Add screenshot and/or link of LFI to Portfolio component Add contact info
+Fix logo image sizing
 Edit text content
 Fix hamburger menu and routing
 Styling